eclipse-vertx/vert.x/vertx20_docs/mods_manual.md

     "auto-redeploy": true

+You can only use `auto-redeploy` on top level modules, not on modules that are deployed from other modules.

 ### resident

 Usually Vert.x will load a module into memory the first time it is referenced and unload it from memory once it is no longer referenced by any modules.
 This means that if modules are deployed and undeployed rapidly the referenced modules can end up being loaded and unloaded many times.